HEnquist/camilladsp/README.md

 ```

 ### Skip processing of unused channels
-Some audio interfaces bundle all their inputs togehter, meaning that it might be necessary to capture a large number of channels to get access to a particular input.
+Some audio interfaces bundle all their inputs together, meaning that it might be necessary to capture a large number of channels to get access to a particular input.
 To reduce the CPU load, CamillaDSP will try to avoid processing of any channel that is captured but not used in the pipeline.

 Let's say we have an interface with one analog input, and one SPDIF.
 These are presented as a single 4-channel input where channels 0 and 1 are analog, 2 and 3 SPDIF.
 Then, setting the number of capture channels to 4 will enable both inputs.
 In this case we are only interested in the SPDIF input.
 This is then done by adding a mixer that reduces the number of channels to 2.
 In this mixer, input channels 0 and 1 are not mapped to anything.
 This is then detected, and no format conversion, resampling or processing will be done on these two channels.